 On October 3, 2017, the Fremont City Council adopted the Rent Review Ordinance, effective January 1, 2018.
 The ordinance covers all residential rental units in Fremont, including single family homes.
 The Rent Review Program provides for a review and, if necessary, a formal hearing for proposed rent increases in excess of 5 percent in any 12-month period.

-A landlord may use the Noticing Form provided below to accompany the Rent Increase Notice they issue.
-The Noticing Form includes the mandated Rent Review Ordinance language, as well as space to include the other items required per the Rent Review Ordinance.
+A landlord may use a Notice of Availability of Rent Review form provided below to accompany their existing rent increase notice.
+The form includes the required ordinance language, as well as space to include the other items required.

 Rent Review Process

 A tenant challenging a rent increase will first be encouraged to reach out to their housing provider directly to resolve the issue.
 However, if no agreement was reached, or if the tenant chooses not to speak with their housing provider first, the first step in the Rent Review process is to resolve the matter through consultation which may include mediation.
 In the event the rent dispute is not resolved through consultation and/or mediation, either a landlord or a tenant may ask for a hearing before a Rent Review Board IF the proposed rent increase is over 5%.